Mateusz-Ramotowski-Poland/Daily-week-organizer/README.md

 * [Contact](#contact)

 ## General Information
 It is an application helpful in organizing the day.
+It's working well on all resolutions.

 ## Technologies Used
 Project is created with: